 - 1. Dues (annual levy:) Dues from Clubs in the District will be collected based on a per capita amount approved by the District Clubs in accordance with the Rotary International Bylaws 15.060.2. - 2.
-Rotary International Allocations: Rotary International provides funds for specific purposes. - 3.
-Investments: The District may earn income from the investment of reserve funds. - 4.
-Contributions: The District may receive contributions, donations, grants, or bequests from clubs or individuals for designated or general purposes.
+Approved Billings: District approved Invoices, assessments, other billings rendered by the district. - 3.
+Rotary International Allocations: Rotary International provides funds for specific purposes. - 4.
+Investments: The District may earn income from the investment of reserve funds. - 5.
+Other: The District may receive contributions, donations, grants, or bequests from clubs or individuals for designated or general purposes.
 The DG may also contribute unspent funds from certain allowances provided by Rotary International.